fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_Five_Machine_Learning/README.md

 ![result image](./log_loss.png)

-Feature importance: tt seems that class feature plays an important role in the model.
+Feature importance: it seems that class feature plays an important role in the model.

 ![result image](./feature_importants.png)